Skip to main content

 What Is AHI?

-AHI stands for Apnea-Hypopnea Index — it's the single most important number in your CPAP therapy.
+AHI stands for Apnea-Hypopnea Index.
+It's the single most important number in your CPAP therapy.
 It measures how many breathing disruptions you have per hour of sleep.

 Your CPAP machine calculates AHI automatically every night by counting two types of events: